ShawnLJW/Career-Survey-Classification/README.md

 ### Deployment of model

-I built a flask front-end so that others can try to use the model.
+I built a front-end using streamlit so that others can try to use the model.